Mission-Aransas National Estuarine Research Reserve

-The Mission-Aransas National Estuarine Research Reserve, currently directed by Jace Tunnell, is a large contiguous complex of wetland, terrestrial, and marine environments on the Texas Coastal Bend in the United States.
+The Mission-Aransas National Estuarine Research Reserve is a large contiguous complex of wetland, terrestrial, and marine environments on the Texas Coastal Bend in the United States.
 Named for the two major rivers that flow into the area, the reserve contains public and private lands and waters.
 The land is primarily coastal prairie with unique oak motte habitats.
 The wetlands include riparian habitat, freshwater marshes, and saltwater marshes.
 Within the water areas, the bays are large, open, and include extensive tidal flats, seagrass meadows, mangroves, and oyster reefs.
 These unique and diverse estuarine habitats in the western Gulf of Mexico support a host of endangered and threatened species including the endangered whooping crane.

 Traditional activities within the reserve include boating, fishing, hunting, oil and gas extraction, shellfish harvesting, camping and recreational activities.
 Despite a long history of human uses and its close proximity to the city of Corpus Christi, the reserve is relatively rural and pristine.